|

 16.3.
 Solving Network Faxing Issues

-Many low-end internal "Software Modems" (also known
+low-end internal or USB "Software Modems" (also known

-as WinModems) only support Class 1 fax.
-This is also true
+as Soft Modems) only support Class 1 fax.
+However, most

-cards, and several name-brand internal modems support either Class 2
+external serial modems, multi-modem cards, and several name-brand internal

-is supported with the modem manufacturer before purchasing a modem to
+idea to check which fax class is supported with the modem manufacturer

-be used for faxing over a network.
+before purchasing a modem to be used for faxing over a network.

 The Faxing software you use also needs to be configured for Class 2